yingding/IaC-example/README.md

 # IaC-example
-examples of using terraform for multi cloud IaC
+Azure examples of using terraform for multi cloud IaC

+This repository contains terraform code for Azure Cloud with Azure Provider to create:
+* Azure ML Studio workspace
+* Storage Account with
+    * Blob Storage
+    * File Share
+* Azure ML Datastore (Azure Blobstore)

 ## Setting up Terraform project
 .tfstate file holds all the configurations of the cloud infrastructure that has been created.